RPScylla/ibm-ansible/README.md

   - prefix: role
     key: tags.Role
 ```
 Also, you need the Terraform Backend Configuration Credential you made as the credential for this source.
 You can test it by syncing the source manually.
-Finally you need to enable _update on launch_ on the inventory source.
+Do NOT enable _update on launch_.

 ### Job Templates
 Now that you have the basics set up (project, credential, inventory), you can define job templates in AAP.
 As you can see in the repository where this text lives, there are 4 playbooks: